L0wBly/real-estate-prices/README.md

 3. Commit changes (`git commit -m 'Add feature'`)
 4. Push to branch (`git push origin feature/your-feature`)
 5. Open a Pull Request

----

-## 📄 License
-This project is licensed under the **MIT License** — feel free to use, modify, and distribute it.